soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/de-duplication-in-ediscovery-search-results.md

 - The information in this article is applicable when exporting search results using one of the following eDiscovery tools:

-  - Content search in the Office 365 Security &amp; Compliance Center
+  - Content search in compliance center in Office 365

   - In-Place eDiscovery in Exchange Online